47degrees/fp-with-arrow-videos/scripts/State.md

 # Slide 6

 Map allows us to modify the results of our States without having to run anything in them, by transforming the resulting value from a change in a State (that is, the "A" in our tuple) to a different type "B".
 In the following example, we're transforming our Integer results into String values.
-But those transformations won't be actually applied until we actually run our State operations.
+But those transformations won't be actually applied until we run our State operations.

 ---

 # Slide 7

-FlatMap allows us to chain multiple operations on States instances and combine their resulting values.
-For illustration purposes we've added an additional stateful operation, in this case a multiplication operation.
+FlatMap allows us to chain multiple operations on State instances and combine their resulting values.
+For illustration purposes we've added an additional stateful operation, in this case to multiply values.

-Then we can then combine both the addition and multiplication operations to obtain a new function that squares the values we got from the addition operation.
+Then we can combine both operations to obtain a new function that squares the values we got from the addition.

 ---

 # Slide 8

 Arrow allows us to combine several operations in a State in a more readable and imperative-looking way with the use of Monad bindings.
-Each call to bind() in our example is a coroutine suspended function which will bind to its value after each `State` has been updated to its new values.
+Each call to bind() in our example is a coroutine suspended function which will bind to its value after each State has been updated to its new values.
 The operations are performed and combined with a mix of FlatMap and Map calls.

 ---

 # Slide 9

-Λrrow also offers us ways to combine the results of several subsequent operations over a `State` instance, by the use of the Map operation within the context of an Applicative.
+Λrrow also offers us ways to combine the results of several subsequent operations over a State instance, by the use of the Map operation within the context of an Applicative.
 In our example, we're combining the results of several stateful operations together in a pipe-like way with ease.

 ---

 # Slide 10

-As is usual for the data types in Arrow, State has instances for several typeclasses, thus implementing all their associated operations.
+As it's usual for the data types in Arrow, State has instances for several typeclasses, thus implementing all their associated operations.
 In our case these instances are:

-- `Applicative`
+- Applicative
-- `Functor`
+- Functor
-- `Monad`
+- Monad

 ---